kando-menu/kando/docs/configuring.md

 ## Menu Shortcuts vs. Simulated Hotkeys

-With Kando, you can bind a menu to a keyboard shortcut and use menu items to simulate keyboard hotkeys.
+With Kando, you can bind a menu to a keyboard shortcut and use menu items to simulate keyboard hotkeys or macros.
-This is a bit confusing as both are configured similarly, but use different formats.
+This is a bit confusing as all are configured similarly, but use different formats.

 Below is the configuration of a menu bound to <kbd>Ctrl</kbd>+<kbd>V</kbd> and a menu item simulating <kbd>Ctrl</kbd>+<kbd>V</kbd>.
 As you can see, the format for the key combination is different.